denispeyrusaubes/gapangular/README.md

         gapangular.bootstrap(conf);
     }
 ```

-Bootstraping your angularJS application is manual. __Do not use any ng-app directive__ !

 In order to initialise both AngularJS and your Google endpoints services.
 You must pass a _conf_ object that contains differents fields: